-The graduate program will retain the College's commitment to requiring definite academic qualifications for admission:
+The graduate program will retain the University's commitment to requiring definite academic qualifications for admission:

-The graduate program will require the completion of a regionally accredited baccalaureate degree with a minimum GPA of 2.5, or a minimum Graduate Record Examination (GRE) Verbal Reasoning score of 150 (revised scoring), or a minimum Miller Analogies Test (MAT) score of 425 or 80th percentile.
-Along with the completion of a regionally accredited baccalaureate degree, each graduate program also has additional admission requirements (see Graduate Applicants).
+The graduate program will require the completion of an institutionally accredited baccalaureate degree with a minimum GPA of 2.5, or a minimum Graduate Record Examination (GRE) Verbal Reasoning score of 150 (revised scoring), or a minimum Miller Analogies Test (MAT) score of 425 or 80th percentile.
+Along with the completion of an institutionally accredited baccalaureate degree, each graduate program also has additional admission requirements (see Graduate Applicants).

-The Baptist College of Florida practices a comprehensive approach in admission policy.
-All criteria will be considered by the admissions committee in determining each applicant's admission to the college.
+Baptist University of Florida practices a comprehensive approach in admission policy.
+All criteria will be considered by the admissions committee in determining each applicant's admission to the university.